-The Village Specific Plan proposes a mix of residential, commercial, recreational, and transit-oriented uses intended to serve a broad range of local and regional undermining without users surrounding regional commercial market.
-Figure 2.1 - Land Use Plan and Figure 2.2 - Illustrative Site Plan establish the plan's conceptual spatial layout and mix of uses, to which all development standards proposed as part of this Specific Plan apply.
+The Village Specific Plan proposes a mix of residential, commercial, recreational, and transitoriented uses intended to serve a broad range of local and regional users without undermining the surrounding regional commercial market.
+Figure 2.1 - Land Use Plan and Figure 2.2 Illustrative Site Plan establish the plan's conceptual spatial layout and mix of uses, to which all development standards proposed as part of this Specific Plan apply.

-The Village Specific Plan envisions 1,500 total residential dwellings, approximately 50,400 square feet of ground floor commercial retail, and approximately 4,000 S.F. of optional office space within the live/work dwellings.
+The Village Specific Plan envisions 1,500 total residential dwellings, approximately 50,400 square feet of ground floor commercial retail.